home-assistant/developers.home-assistant/docs/core/integration_diagnostics.md

 - Personal information
 - Device identifiers

-To help with this, you can use the `async_redact_data` utility function from `homeassistant.helpers.redact` to safely remove sensitive data from the diagnostics output.
+Home Assistant provides the `async_redact_data` utility function which you can use to safely remove sensitive data from the diagnostics output.
 :::

 The following is an example on how to implement both config entry and device entry diagnostics: